peterkhayes/extended-proptypes/README.md

 - `iterable`: An array or an object.
 - `iterableOf(validator)`: An array or object whose values match the provided validator.
 - `keyedObject(regex)`: An object whose keys match the provided regex.
-- `keyedObjectOf(regex, validator): An object whose keys match the provided regex and whose values match the provided validator.
+- `keyedObjectOf(regex, validator)`: An object whose keys match the provided regex and whose values match the provided validator.

 ### General Primatives
-- `regex(regex)`: A string that matches the provided regex.
+- `stringMatching(regex)`: A string that matches the provided regex.
 - `stringWithLength(min, max=Infinity)`: A string with length between min and max.
-- `time`: A number, a date object, or a string parsable by `new Date()`.
+- `time`: A value parsable by `new Date()`.
 - `uuid`: A uuid string.
 - `locale`: A locale string, like `en-US` or `jp`
 - `emailAddress`: An email address (taken from the highest-upvoted SO answer)